n1k0/casperjs-docs/modules/clientutils.rst

 .. _clientutils_module:

+.. index:: Client utils, __utils__, DOM

 ==========================
 The ``clientutils`` module
 ==========================

 Casper ships with a few client-side utilities which are injected in the remote DOM environment, and accessible from there through the ``__utils__`` object instance of the ``ClientUtils`` class from the ``clientutils`` module.

-Note These tools are provided to avoid coupling CasperJS to any third-party library like jQuery, Mootools or something; but you can always include these and have them available client-side using the :ref:`Casper.options.clientScripts <casper_option_clientscripts>` option.
+Note These tools are provided to avoid coupling CasperJS to any third-party library like :index:`jQuery`, Mootools or something; but you can always include these and have them available client-side using the :ref:`Casper.options.clientScripts <casper_option_clientscripts>` option.

 .. _bookmarklet:

+.. index:: bookmarklet, DOM, Debugging

 Bookmarklet
 +++++++++++